-This Statement, which is the responsibility of the Parent's Management and approved by the Parent's Board of Directors, has been compiled from the related audited interim consolidated financial statements.
+This Statement, which is the responsibility of the Parent's Management and approved by the Parent's Board of Directors, has been compiled from the related audited interim consolidated financial statements for the quarter and six months ended September 30, 2020.
 The Parent's Board of Directors are responsible for the preparation and presentation of the Interim Consolidated Financial Results that give a true and fair view of the consolidated net profit and consolidated other comprehensive income and other financial information of the Group including its joint venture in accordance with the recognition and measurement principles laid down in the Indian Accounting Standard 34 "Interim Financial Reporting" ("Ind AS 34"), prescribed under Section 133 of the Act, read with relevant rules issued thereunder and other accounting principles generally accepted in India and in compliance with Regulation 33 of the Listing Regulations.